What is a Real Estate Joint Venture (JV)?

 1. Distribution of profits:

-An important distinction to make when drafting the terms for a joint venture is how the members will distribute profits generated from the projects.
+An important distinction to make when drafting the terms for a joint venture is how the members will distribute profits generated from the project.
 Compensation may not necessarily be equally distributed.
 For example, more active members, or members that have invested more into the project may be compensated better than passive members.

 2. Capital contribution